Last Updated on October 4, 2023 by Editorial Team

 Shared reading is a helpful approach to engaging children in reading.
 It also helps them develop social and communication skills as they get to interact with other students.
 This activity focuses on concentration and focus-building skills.

-- To conduct this activity, take any storybook or a reading text which has dialogues and characters assigned to it
+- To conduct this activity, take any storybook or a reading text that has dialogues and characters assigned to it

 - Now, according to the characters, make different chits and write the character’s name on each chit